bah-insignia/zcmd/README.md

     $ZCMD_HOME/devutils

-Also make sure you copy the following templates and fill them out:
+Also you copied the following templates from the $HOME/zcmd folder and filled them out:

-#"team-profile-template.env" to the name "team-profile.env"
+# "team-profile-template.env" to the name "team-profile.env"
-#"custom-profile-template.env" to the name "custom-profile.env"
+# "custom-profile-template.env" to the name "custom-profile.env"

 Some of the commands assume you have the following installed on your host: